kpodosky/Test/README.md

 # hugo-classes
 THis is a project to teach Hugo Javascript.
-By the end of this 40 projects wouöd be built
+By the end of this program, 40 projects would be built to show skill levels.